DanielBradford/bamboo-fitness/README.md

     * View the types of classes available.
     * View information about the gym instructors and management.
     * View/Download the Class Timetable.
-    * View Images and Videos from the gym in the Gallery.
+    * View Images and Videos from the gym in the Gallery to motivate them into joining.
     * Access to main channels of contact information.

 * Users as **POTENTIAL** members of gym
     * To learn about the gym and its services.
     * Direct link to pursuing a membership with the gym .
     * To access information about the memberships available e.g. prices.
-    * View Images and Videos of facilities and members of the gym.
+    * View Images and Videos of facilities and members of the gym to motivate them to train there.

 ## **UX**
 ### **Who is the website for?**